 Compared to the rest of the country, citizens of Birch River spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Birch River is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Birch River does not have a public transit system used by locals to get to and from work.

-In terms of college education, Birch River ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.
+Birch River ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

 The people who call Birch River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Birch River residents report their race to be White.
 Important ancestries of people in Birch River include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.